Legislative Finding or About Wetland Regulation in Shelton

 A setback or buffer is the upland area adjacent to a wetland or watercourse where the agency regulates activities which may have an impact on the above regulated areas.
 Specific buffers are detailed in the Commission’s regulations.
 By Connecticut Statute these areas are known as “Upland Review Areas”

 What type and amount of fees are involved?

 There are several types of fees involved with the regulatory program.
 The exact amounts vary depending on the type of development, the size of disturbance as well as type of disturbance.
 These fees are detailed in the Commission’s regulations.

 Is there a wetlands map?

-Yes, there is a wetlands map for identifying the general location of major wetland resources within the City.
-The actual character of the land for wetlands determination is spelled out the regulatory requirements.
+Yes, there is a wetlands map for identifying the general location of major regulated resources within the City.
+The actual character of the land for regulated areas determination is spelled out in the regulatory requirements.